yourvivian/yourvivian/README.md

 - 😄 Pronouns: ...
 - ⚡ Fun fact: ...
 -->
-I'm a International Studies major with a special interest in technology.
-My widest dream is to become an accomplished tech entrepreneur and writer.
-But let's go with the flow for the time being.
+I'm an Economics major passionate about mathematics and data science.
+My widest dream is to become an accomplished tech entrepreneur who creates products that transform people's lives.
-- 🌱 I’m currently learning web development and UX design.
+- 🌱 I’m currently learning data science and programming.
 - 👯 I’m looking to collaborate on... anything, really.
-- 💬 Ask me about web development, social entrepreneurship, applied technology (and Harry Potter).
+- 💬 Ask me about machine learning in economics research, social entrepreneurship (and horoscopes).
 - 😄 Pronouns: she/her/hers.
-- ⚡ Fun fact: As I set my LinkedIn intro as "aspiring tech entrepreneur" (tho without a slightest idea of how to get there), cool tech gurus reach out to me.
-Let's see where I am after 10 years.
+- ⚡ Fun fact: I am also a tarot reader.